arivis VisionVR - Analysis in Virtual Reality

 - the varied intensity of signal between the “same” objects

 - objects that appear to touch one another and really need to be separated because of packing and/or lack of spatial resolution

-arivis InViewR goes beyond simple proofreading to identify areas where automatic segmentation on a desktop program has gone wrong.
-Preserving the correct portions of the original segmentation, arivis InViewR provides sculpting and painting tools to interactively grow or shrink segmented objects transforming them to a 100% fit to the original image data.
-Joining, splitting and deleting objects where automatic segmentation has gone wrong is equally as intuitive. arivis InViewR significantly increases the efficiency of the proof-editing process.
+arivis VisionVR goes beyond simple proofreading to identify areas where automatic segmentation on a desktop program has gone wrong.
+Preserving the correct portions of the original segmentation, arivis VisionVR provides sculpting and painting tools to interactively grow or shrink segmented objects transforming them to a 100% fit to the original image data.
+Joining, splitting and deleting objects where automatic segmentation has gone wrong is equally as intuitive. arivis VisionVR significantly increases the efficiency of the proof-editing process.

 Performing 3D distance measurements on a desktop is a cumbersome process that involves a lot of guesswork.
 In VR, this task is a breeze.
 Measurement Points can be interactively dropped at any location in VR space.
 The user can choose from point to point, multi-point, and angle measurements.
 The position of Measurement Points can be interactively modified making the whole process very intuitive.
 Users can control the size, visibility and if measurement points are subjected to clipping or not.
 Measurements are recorded for viewing in VR or export to other programs and are calibrated based upon the original voxel (pixel) sizes.